vicky-liu17/vicky-blogs/Introduction to the Philosophy of Science and Research Methodology/Qualitative_Methods.md

 ![](Pictures/qualitative01.png)

 ### Why perform case studies?
-- Falsification
+- Falsification(when doing falsification, a single case is enough)
-- Analytical narratives
+- Analytical narratives(some phenomenons are sufficiently complex)
 - Qualitative comparative analyses
-- Process tracing
+- Process tracing(How a cause operate an effect)(This kind of questions cannot be answered by population studies)

 ### Analytic narratives

+- Analytical narrative: A kind of case study where a narrative is presented to clarify the important actors and main decision points.
-The method involves:
+- The method involves:
     - Make explicit research question
     - select cases
     - the use of narrative to elucidate the principal players, their preferences, rhe key decision points and possibilities
     - The evaluation of the model through the testable implications the model generates
     - consider alternative narratives

+### Qualitative comparative analysis:
+Analysis of cases performed in order to learn about necessary causes and thus better understand the boundaries of the underlying population.
+The results can be applied in a multivariate analysis.

+### Process Tracing

+Process tracing: A kind of case study that emphasises cause-effect relations in a single case vs. Cause-effect relations as mean effect size in the population

+- Formulate hypotheses about alternative mechanisms.
+- Work out differences in empirical implications.
+- Check case data for these mechanistic fingerprints.
+- Conclude which mechanisms it is.

+### How to select cases?
+- Information-oriented vs. representative sampling

+### How to generalise from case studies?

+Ways to imprive upon this transferability?
+- Does the model yield other predictions that can be tested on this case?
+- Out-of-sample tests: perform another case study and check whether model from first study applies.

+#### How to improve case studies?
+- Specify research question
+- Specify theory background and hypothesis
+- Clarify: What constitutes a case unit?
+- Make case slection explicit.
+- If multiple cases: what makes cases comparable?
+- Investigate all implications of your theo